preciofishbone/OmniaDocsG2/pages/move-page/index.rst

 ******************
 The option "Move node" can be used for moving a single page or a page with all it's sub pages, anywhere within the publishing app.

-**Note!** There's a differénce between move as sibling and move as child, that is not yet explained here.
-It will be added as soon as the vacation period is over.

 Note that you need to use this option if you want to move a single page outside the current level.

 1. Select the node you want to move.